 Fresh liver is a great choice of meat for your turtle, but make sure any meat you give, other than live prey, is cooked.
 Chicken, freshwater fish, and boiled egg whites are all great choices.

 The older your turtle is the less protein it needs, so be careful when feeding.

 Also, it is good to have food sticks in your turtle's diet.
 I use Tetra ReptoMin.

-There really aren't that many risks of having a turtle for a pet.
-There will always be a chance of salmonella, but that is only if you don't use proper hygiene.
+- Salmonella: There will always be a chance of salmonella, but that is only if you don't use proper hygiene.

-And if your kid(s) tend to get attached to things, there's always the risk of the turtle dying.
+- The turtle's death: And if your kid(s) tend to get attached to things, there's always the risk of the turtle dying.
 If you take proper care of it, then it shouldn't be an issue for a long while.

 That is for you and only you to decide.
 I have had my turtle for almost three years now, and I haven't had any problems other than the issues with his scratched shell.
 I love my turtle, and I think it's an excellent pet that can teach kids responsibility.

 I hope this article will be helpful to you with your decision about turtles, whether it's for your child or for you!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Duckweed is good for my turtle.
 Do your research before reading this.